 Where they differ from traditional bank loans is that life insurance companies are primarily looking to lend long-term (10+ years) on stabilized, low-leverage properties (typically, a maximum 60% loan-to-value).

 Lifeco loans can be used for any property type, but are most often used for stabilized multifamily, industrial, office, and grocery-anchored retail properties.
 While less common, they may also be used for “build-to-perm” loans, which are loans used to finance new construction projects that otherwise meet the lender’s criteria.
-These loans are typically then converted to a more traditional, long-term lifeco loan.
+Typically, these loans are converted into a long-term loan from a life insurance company.

 Debt funds are typically private equity funds looking to make loans on commercial real estate projects.
-However, in recent years, the term “debt fund” has started to become synonymous with any private unconventional lender, including hedge funds, private family offices, wealthy individuals, and crowdfunding platforms, even if the fund if not supported by investors.
+However, in recent years, the term “debt fund” has become synonymous with any private unconventional lender, including hedge funds, private family offices, wealthy individuals, and crowdfunding platforms, even if the fund if not supported by investors.

 Debt funds are typically private equity funds looking to make loans on commercial real estate projects.

-Another key characteristic of debt funds is that the lenders tend to be sophisticated real estate professionals who, unlike traditional lenders, are not afraid to take over the real estate if the borrower defaults on the loan they’ve made.
-Therefore, debt funds are usually willing to take on more risk, but again, that risk comes at a higher price for the borrowers.
+Another key characteristic of debt funds is they often have lenders who are experienced real estate professionals.
+Unlike traditional lenders, they are willing to take ownership of the real estate if the borrower fails to repay the loan.
+Therefore, debt funds are usually willing to take on more risk.
+Again however, that risk comes at a higher price for the borrowers.

-Loans provided by the U.S. Small Business Administration (SBA) deserve a mention when discussing financing alternatives, but in reality, these loans are only available to borrowers who plan to owner-occupy their real estate.
+Loans provided by the U.S. Small Business Administration (SBA) deserve a mention when discussing financing alternatives.
+However, the reality is that these loans are only available to borrowers who plan to owner-occupy their real estate.

 These loans are most appropriate, for example, for a small business owner who intends to purchase a property and then run their business out of that property.